 Notice when you make progress and how it makes you feel

 Observe how often you sabotage happiness, it’s probably more than you think

-Get your nervous system checked by a holistic chiropractor or other health based practitioner and make sure your posture supports who you are and who you want to be.
+Get your nervous system checked by a holistic practioiner who knows the spine in depth, and make sure your posture supports who you are and who you want to be.